Planning Practice & Reconciliation Committee

 • Click here to read PIBC's statement on the Kamloops Residential School.

-For more information about PIBC's PPRC, please contact Kelly Chan, PIBC Manager of Member Programs & Services.
+For other information about PIBC's PPRC, please contact Kelly Chan, PIBC Manager of Member Programs & Services.

 Planning Practice & Reconciliation Committee members